wittman26/sensor-app/README.md

 ## Run application

-MongoDB should be runinng before starting the app.
+MongoDB and Kafka should be running before starting the app.

 ```
 mvn spring-boot:run